 Though not legally-binding, the Guiding Principles have attained significant authority since their inception.
 In September 2005, the Heads of State and Governments assembled at the World Summit in New York recognized the Guiding Principles as "an important international framework for the protection of internally displaced persons."
 (G.A.
 Res.
 60/L.1, 132, U.N.
 Doc.
 A/60/L.1).

 A Plan of Action for Advancing Prevention, Protection, and Solutions for Internally Displaced People was launched on the 17thof April, in commemoration of the 20thAnniversary of the Guiding Principles on Internal Displacement (GP20 Plan of Action).
 This plan was spearheaded by the Special Rapporteur on the Human Rights of Internally Displaced Persons, OCHA and UNHCR, and contributions and comments for the plan have been provided by UN agencies, NGOs, the World Bank, Member States, academic institutions and other experts.

-This multi-stakeholder plan of action aims to contribute to reducing and resolving internal displacement consistent with the Guiding Principles on Internal Displacement through prevention, protection and solutions for internally displaced people.
-It calls on all relevant actors to step up efforts around four priorities: increasing the participation of IDPs in the processes that affect them; supporting states to develop laws and policies on internal displacement; improving data and analysis on internal displacement; and the response to protracted situations of internal displacement, implementing durable solutions.
+This multi-stakeholder plan of action aims to support country-level initiatives on internal displacement around four priorities: increasing the participation of IDPs in the processes that affect them; supporting states to develop laws and policies on internal displacement; improving data and analysis on internal displacement; and the response to protracted situations of internal displacement, implementing durable solutions.